CubicalRipser/CubicalRipser_2dim/README.md

-# CubicalRipser : calculator of persistence pair for 2 dimensional pixel data
+# CubicalRipser_2dim : calculator of persistence pair for 2 dimensional pixel data

 copyright by Takeki Sudou and Kazushi Ahara, Meiji University, 2018